Close Encounters in the Gum Nebula

 Dr. Alexandra Yep is a poet turned astronomer.
 After earning her BFA in creative writing and classical studies, she dove straight into quantum mechanics on her way to a Ph.D. in astronomy.
-Now a professor at Agnes Scott University in Atlanta, Georgia, she researches stars and star clusters.
-Dr. Yep shared her research of The Gum Nebula and young stars as part of The Martz-Kohl Observatory Lecture Series in October, 2020.
-The observatory was honored to host her Ph.D. dissertation defense in July 2021.
-As part of her work, she discovered several star clusters in the Gum Nebula which are now known as Yep-1, Yep-2 and Yep-3 and is only the second woman to have earned this naming honor.
+Now a professor at Agnes Scott College in Atlanta, Georgia, she researches young stars and star clusters.
+As part of her work, she discovered several star clusters in the Gum Nebula which are now known as Yep-1, Yep-2 and Yep-3 and is only the second woman to have earned this type of naming honor.

 Help the Martz-Kohl Observatory bring lectures, movies and other events to the observatory and online.
 Please donate via PayPal.